well read was launched in 2014 by Kate Dawson.

 Our choice of name reflects the fact that well read’s communications strategies are informed by the current news agenda, as well as what relevant industry experts are saying.
 It also refers to our passion for literature and the inspiration we take from great writers and philosophers, past and present.

-Furthermore, if you work with well read, you can be confident sure that we’ll get information about your work or though-leadership commentary ‘well’ (or ‘widely’) read – by securing coverage in the print media, as well as increasing engagement and understanding through digital and social media platforms.
+Furthermore, if you work with well read, you can be confident that we’ll get information about your work or thought-leadership commentary ‘well’ (or ‘widely’) read – by securing coverage in the print media, as well as increasing engagement and understanding through digital and social media platforms.

 Kate Dawson, Director

 Kate’s 20 year career spans PR for the further and higher education, charity and health sectors.
 She managed the PR for a number of grant-making programmes for the New Opportunity Fund (now the BIG Lottery Fund), as well as leading the communications for Guy’s and St Thomas’ Charity – the UK’s largest NHS related charity.
 She has worked both in-house and agency side and has proven expertise in media relations, fundraising, PR, internal communications, event management, publications and crisis management.

 Kate has an English Literature degree and her professional qualifications include the CAM (Communications Advertising and Marketing) Certificate and CIPR (Chartered Institute of Public Relations) Diploma.